 Our Board of Directors reviews at least annually the independence of each director.
-During these reviews, our Board of Directors considers transactions and relationships between each director (and his or her immediate family and affiliates) and our company and its management to determine whether any such transactions or relationships are inconsistent with a determination that the director was independent.
+During these reviews, our Board of Directors considers transactions and relationships between each director (and his or her immediate family and affiliates), EnteroMedics and our management to determine whether any such transactions or relationships are inconsistent with a determination that the director was independent.
 This review is based primarily on responses of the directors to questions in a directors' and officers' questionnaire regarding employment, business, familial, compensation and other relationships with EnteroMedics and our management.
-In April 2013, our Board of Directors determined that no transactions or relationships existed that would disqualify any of our directors under NASDAQ Stock Market rules or require disclosure under SEC rules, with the exception of Mark B. Knudson, Ph.D., our President and Chief Executive Officer, because of his employment relationship with EnteroMedics and Anthony P. Jansz, because of his consulting relationship with EnteroMedics beginning June 1, 2011.
-Based upon that finding, the Board of Directors determined that Drs.
-Evnin and Goldfischer, Ms. Friedman and Messrs.
-Griffin, Klingenstein, Teti and Tremmel are "independent" and the composition of our Board of Directors meets the requirements for independence under the NASDAQ Stock Market.
-Each of our Audit, Nominating and Governance and Compensation Committees is composed only of independent directors.
-Mr. Klingenstein resigned from the Board of Directors effective July 15, 2013.
-The Board of Directors is scheduled to conduct its annual review of director independence in May 2014.
+Our Board of Directors has determined that no transactions or relationships existed that would disqualify any of our directors under NASDAQ Stock Market rules or require disclosure under SEC rules, with the exception of (i) Mark B. Knudson, Ph.D., who served as our President and Chief Executive Officer and as Executive Chairman during 2015, because of his employment relationship with EnteroMedics, (ii) Dan W. Gladney, our President and Chief Executive Officer, because of his employment relationship with EnteroMedics beginning June 1, 2011.
+Based upon that finding, the Board of Directors determined that Dr. Goldfischer, Mses.
+Friedman and McDougal and Messrs.
+Griffin, Teti and Tremmel are "independent" and the composition of our Board of Directors meets the requirements for independence under the NASDAQ Stock Market.
+Each of our Audit and Compensation Committees is composed only of independent directors.
+Our Nominating and Governance Committee is comprised of two independent directors and Dr. Knudson, who was appointed to the Nominating and Governance Committee pursuant to the exceptional and limited circumstances exemption under NASDAQ Rule 5605(e)(3).
+The Board of Directors has determined that Dr. Knudson's appointment as the chair of the Nominating and Governance Committee in February 2016 is in the best interest of the Company and its stockholders, as further discussed under the